 The Natural Fallacy Nobody Talks About

 Let's start with the uncomfortable truth: poison ivy is natural.
 So is arsenic.
 'Natural' doesn't mean safe, gentle, or effective.
 It just means the ingredient came from a plant, mineral, or animal source rather than being synthesized in a lab.
+The FDA makes the same point on its page on 'organic' cosmetics, noting that an ingredient's source does not determine its safety and that many plants contain substances that may be toxic or allergenic.

 The bigger issue?
 Natural ingredients are inconsistent.
 Their potency varies based on climate, soil quality, harvest timing, and processing methods.
 That rosehip oil you bought last month might work differently than the bottle you buy next month, even from the same brand.
 You're essentially playing ingredient roulette.